 Preparing for Pentecost Filled with Joy

 It is difficult for me to realize that the fifty days of Easter is about to end this Sunday.
 This Easter season has flown by.
 Our family has been busy, and it seems consistent that once the spring season and Easter is upon us there are more events on our calendar.
-We are winding down a school year which includes First Communions and graduations, I'm preparing for a foot surgery in less than two weeks, and school planning for next year has already begun in intensity.
+We are winding down a school year which includes First Communions and graduations, and school planning for next year has already begun in intensity.

 Despite or perhaps because of the busy-ness, our hearts need to be fixed within the Liturgical Year.
 We can find rest and consolation and direction with and from the liturgy of the Church.

 Last week (or this past Sunday) the Church celebrated the Solemnity of the Ascension.
 Formerly in the liturgy, the Paschal Candle would be snuffed and removed from the sanctuary after the Gospel, indicating how Jesus had left us.
 This practice has changed because it’s important to show that the Easter season continues through Pentecost.
 The feast of the Ascension does mark the end of the Paschal Mystery, which includes the Passion, Death, Resurrection, Ascension of Jesus into heaven and Pentecost, but not an end to Easter.

 Every year I find myself with mixed emotions contemplating the Ascension.
 I always think the Apostles would have felt some sadness and they would have missed Jesus.
 They thought they had lost Him completely in His death on the cross, only to have the impossible and unthinkable of Him rising from the dead.
 Jesus was alive!
 For forty days Jesus appeared to them at various times.
 His presence wasn’t the same as before, as He didn’t eat and sleep and live with them anymore, but His resurrection and presence was even more of a gift.